luizhfelix1/luizhfelix1/README.md

 <br />

-I'm a Software Development Cordinator/Developer from Brazil 🇧🇷
+I'm a Dev Coordinator and Dev from Brazil 🇧🇷

+Work with PHP, JS, Laravel, Node, Next.JS, React and more.

 ## About me

-- Software Development Cordinator/Developer at [Made4it](https://www.made4it.com.br/) 💼
+- Dev Coordinator and Dev at [Made4it](https://www.made4it.com.br/) 💼

-- Love skateboard, One Piece and Heavy Metal! 🤘
+- I love skateboard and One Piece! 🤘

 ## Github Stats